msillano/tuyaDAEMON/tuyaDAEMON/README.md

 _**The use of tuyaDAEMON CORE + tuyaTRIGGER guarantees the user that in any case all Tuya devices can be integrated.**_

-_"fake" devices_ can be implemented with specialized flows, to handle custom (non-Tuya) devices.
+_"fake" devices_ can be implemented with specialized flows, to handle _custom (non-Tuya) devices_.
 In many cases, the required interface is a simple protocol adapter, as in the case of [MQTT devices](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study) or in the case of the [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), a device using the USB-COM interface.

 ### applications
 _tuyaDEAMON is a powerful [event processor](https://github.com/msillano/tuyaDAEMON/wiki/30.-tuyaDAEMON-as-event-processor) with a rich framework for IoT, offering power users many ways to implement their own projects:_